regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 # Further Reading

 To dig deeper, find which [Howtos]({{< ref "howtos" >}}) are available, or read the [Xresources reference]({{< ref "docs/Reference/xresources.md" >}}).
 Become an i3 power user by reading their [user guide](https://i3wm.org/docs/userguide.html).

+If you need more advanced configuration than Xresources provides, using i3's configuration find how to here [Staging Config Files]({{< ref "stage-configs" }})